johnpatramanis/Proteomic_Pipeline/README.md

 **What is it?**

-Compiled scripts to enable phyloproteomic analysis suing Snakemake.
+Compiled scripts to enable phyloproteomic analysis using Snakemake.

 1) Dataset Construction
    Scripts to download proteomic data, transform DNA datasets to protein ones and properly format them.